raspberrypilearning/target-practice/en/step_5.md

 **Tip:** 💡 `frame_rate=2`, in `run` at the bottom of your code, controls how fast your game draws.
 If it's going too fast, set it to a lower number.

 ![The output area with arrow touching the outer circle.
 The points message is displayed in the output area.](images/blue-points.png)

+**Debug:** 🐞 Check that you have used the American spelling of 'Color' (without a 'u') and that 'Color' is capitalised.

 **Debug:** 🐞 Make sure your code matches exactly and you indented the code inside your `if` statement.